 Temptation is not identity.
 Just because you are tempted by same-sex feelings, it does not mean you are an evil person.
 Satan may continue to tempt you with things from your past, although you may have left them behind.

 Temptation is not a sign of low spirituality.
-Don’t feel that you are falling apart spiritually because you experience temptation.
+Don’t feel that you are failing spiritually because you experience temptation.
 Sometimes Satan tempts us more when we are growing spiritually.
 The scriptures are full of accounts of strong people who were continually tempted.
 Remember, Satan even tempted Jesus!

 Temptation is not unique to you.
 Everyone faces temptation.
 Satan may use different approaches with different people, but the basic temptations, such as envy, lust, and selfishness, are common to everyone.